 In 1945, the young couple emigrated to Paris, where they met all sorts of exciting people.
 They became friends with Tristan Tzara, one of the founders of the anti-establishment movement Dada, and the poet Paul Éluard.
 Gaby and Raymond were also part of the group of the writers Lawrence Durrell and Louis Aragon, and painter Picasso.
 The immigrant couple had a chic bohemian life mingling with the intellectual and artistic elite in Paris.

 The beautiful dresses in relaxed styling were a hit!
 Instead of naming the brand after her, she chose a friend’s name, Chloé.
-She did so because she thought her own name reminded that of a fortune-teller.
+Yes, Chloé was one of Gaby’s friends!
+And the reason was that Gaby thought her own name reminded that of a fortune-teller.

 Gaby Aghion wished to offer women beautiful, light and feminine clothes.
 Her easy-to-wear designs did not follow the formality of the luxury fashion houses of the ’50s.
 She was an emancipated and free-thinking woman.
 Consequently, she wanted clothes that were exquisitely made in high-quality fabrics but also, allowed her to move freely.